pemcg/manageiq-automation-howto-guide/chapter4/working_with_automation_objects.md

 host.ssh_exec
 ```

 Enumerating an MiqAeService* object's methods is more challenging, because the actual object that we want to enumerate is on the remote side of a druby call, and all we have is the local DRb::DRbObject.
-We can use _method\_missing_, but we get returned the entire Method list, which includes Attribute names, Virtual Column names, Association names, superclass methods, etc.
+We can use `method_missing`, but we get returned the entire method list, which includes attribute names, virtual column names, association names, superclass methods, etc.

 ```ruby
 this_object.method_missing(:class).instance_methods